Unholy-Scripts/autosort-media/README.md

 ## Getting Started

 The script [sortscriptbuilder.sh](https://github.com/Unholy-Scripts/autosort-media/blob/master/sortscriptbuilder.sh) should always be run as ''sudo''.
 It will force an exit if it is not.
 This is because there are commands which require root access within the script.

+## Dependencies

+### Expect

+This script depends on the expect shell environment as a secondary environment to function properly.
+In Ubuntu (and other similar distributions) you may run ''apt-get install expect'' to have it installed on your system.

+You can find the binary installers here: [Expect](http://www.activestate.com/activetcl/downloads).
+You can find the source code here: [Expect](http://sourceforge.net/projects/expect/).

 ## Contributions